tgulu/Drone/README.md

 <ol>

-App Code
+1. App Code
 - Folder for Android App
 - App Works with Android OS Lollipop

-Flight Controller Code
+2. Flight Controller Code
-- ESC_calibration Code
-[This code is used to test the motor to make sure that they're fully connected and able to spin.
-Can use this code to test which direction the motors are rotating. ]
+- ESC_calibration Code: This code is used to test the motor to make sure that they're fully connected and able to spin.
+Can use this code to test which direction the motors are rotating.

--Wifi_Test Code
-[This code is used to test out the wifi connection of the Arduino board]
+- Wifi_Test Code : This code is used to test out the wifi connection of the Arduino board

--Flight Controller Code
-[This is the flight controller for the drone that works with an IMU.
-It takes reading from IMU and uses PID control system to stabilise the drone during flight.]
+- Flight Controller Code : This is the flight controller for the drone that works with an IMU.
+It takes reading from IMU and uses PID control system to stabilise the drone during flight.

 </ol>